OpenDDS/OpenDDS/performance-tests/bench/README.md

 - `--wait-for-reports N`: The number of seconds to wait for a report to come in before timing out.
 The default is 120 seconds.

-- `--prealloc-scenario-output PATH`: Instead of running the scenario, write directives (in JSON) that would have been sent to the node controllers to the file given by this path.
+- `--prealloc-scenario-out PATH`: Instead of running the scenario, write directives (in JSON) that would have been sent to the node controllers to the file given by this path.

 - `--pretty`: Write the JSON output of `--prealloc-scenario-output` with indentation.

+- `--prealloc-scenario-in PATH`: Take result of `--prealloc-scneario-out` and use that to run the scenario instead of discovering nodes.
+This might fail if the nodes go offline after the preallocated scenario is saved.

 ## Node Controller